-Troubleshooting DB issues for Amazon RDS Custom - Amazon Relational Database Service
+Troubleshooting DB issues for Amazon RDS Custom for Oracle - Amazon Relational Database Service

 The shared responsibility model of RDS Custom provides OS shell–level access and database administrator access.
 RDS Custom runs resources in your account, unlike Amazon RDS, which runs resources in a system account.
 With greater access comes greater responsibility.
 In the following sections, you can learn how to troubleshoot issues with Amazon RDS Custom DB instances.